EddieKHHo/DaphiaMagna_MA_TE/README.md

 ## TE_TIPS_Analysis.py
 Bash and Python code used to run TEFLoN (Adrion et al. 2017) on starting control (SC) lines and filter for TE insertion site polymorphisms.

+## simMutAccumTE.py
+Python script used to simulate a MA experiment with TE mutations.
+Read simMutAccumTE_README.md for further details.